CATALOG • 2010-2011

 ANT 390 Independent Study 3 credits

 Self-Designing an Anthropology Major

 A number of students over the years have self-designed an anthropology major using the existing Cedar Crest anthropology courses, along with cognate course (such as Religious Studies and/or courses at other LVAIC colleges in the Lehigh Valley).
-The Faculty mentor will guide students’ proposals (with course listings, LAC courses, timetable for completion, and number of credits).
-The credit load can vary from 36-40 up to 60, depending on interest and the addition of minors.
+The Faculty mentor will guide your proposal (with course listings, LAC courses, timetable for completion, and number of credits).
+The credit load can be as low as 36-40 up to 60, depending on interest and the addition of minors.
 The thrust of the major can be in the cultural or archeological direction.
-The proposal must be approved by the Curricular and Academic Policy Committee.
-Students should refer to the Self-Designed Major policy for more information.
+The proposal goes to a faculty committee for review (CAPC).
+Generally, these proposals are approved.
+They may be amended as the student progresses.

 An alternative to self-designing is to consider the new Global Studies major.
 The concentration called Religion, Culture, and Society offers the opportunity to take most of the anthropology courses available.